History of the Bus Testing Program

 - Buses combining an ICE with an electric drive system without energy storage capability.
 This included an ICE powered by conventional or alternative fuels

-Both the 1994 and 1996 Dear Colleague letters are no longer current.
+Both the 1994 and 1996 Dear Colleague letters are no longer in effect.
 Battery-electric and hybrid-electric (and fuel cell) buses are now subject to the same testing requirements as other buses.
 The FTA’s Prototype Vehicle Policy has also been updated.

 In the early 2000s, FTA led a series of public and internal discussions regarding whether changes were necessary to accommodate specialized vehicles being proposed for Bus Rapid Transit (BRT) service.
 The FTA determined that vehicles meeting the existing definition of a “bus,” which included almost all vehicles that had been proposed for BRT systems, remained subject to the requirements of the Bus Testing Regulation, and furthermore, the existing regulation, test procedures, and facilities were adequate to test such vehicles.
 The FTA also determined that the existing policies regarding prototype/new technology demonstration vehicles and partial testing requirements were adequate to address vehicles intended for use on BRT systems.